prog4biol/pfb2019/README.md

 What if the user provides input but it is not a valid file or the path is incorrect?
 Or if you want to check to see if the user provided input as well as if it can open the input.

-We can add multiple exception tests as well as specify what kind of exception for which the exception block should be executed.
+We can add multiple exception tests.
+Each except statement can specify what kind of exception it is waiting to recieve.
+If that kind of exception occures, that block of code will be executed.
 ```python
 import sys